mprather1/nuvi_application_project/readme.txt

 Extracts zip files from ./temp  to ./data
 Imports contents of xml files in ./data to Redis list entitled 'NEWS_XML'.

+New url can be added as per instructions below.

 Directions:

 Open terminal in directory and type "ruby run.rb"